Smart Ring Health Tracker: What Sensors Actually Matter

 Derived from a combination of heart rate patterns, HRV, movement (accelerometer), and sometimes SpO2.
 Rings classify sleep into light, deep, and REM stages.
 Deep sleep is restorative; REM is cognitive processing.
 Most people don't get enough deep sleep — and don't know it until they see the data.

 Caveat: consumer-grade sleep staging is approximate.
-Clinical sleep studies use EEG (brain waves).
+Sleep labs use EEG (brain waves).
 Rings use proxies.
-They're directionally correct but not clinically precise.
+They're directionally useful but not lab precise.

 Signal quality from ring: Good for trends.
 Not equivalent to polysomnography.